-Refrigerant: The Laboratory's preventative maintenance program requires regular inspection and maintenance of refrigeration and air conditioning equipment that contains ozonedepleting substances such as R-11, R-12, and R-22.
+Refrigerant: The Laboratory's preventative maintenance program requires regular inspection and maintenance of refrigeration and air conditioning equipment that contains ozone-depleting substances such as R-11, R-12, and R-22.
 All refrigerant recovery and recycling equipment is certified to meet refrigerant evacuation levels specified by 40 CFR 82.158.
 As a matter of BNL's standard practice, if a refrigerant leak is found, technicians will either immediately repair the leak or isolate it and prepare a work order for the needed repairs.
 This practice is more stringent than the leak repair provisions of 40 CFR 82.156.

-In 2015, 1,106 pounds of R-11, 303 pounds of R-22, 43 pounds of R-134a, 1 pound of R-402B, and 4 pounds of R-410A were recovered and recycled from refrigeration equipment that was serviced.
-Six hundred pounds of R-11 and 271 pounds of R-22 leaked from refrigeration and air conditioning equipment on site in 2015.
+In 2016, 144 pounds of R-22, 5 pounds of R-401A, 3 pounds of R-407C, and 5 pounds of R-410A were recovered and recycled from refrigeration equipment that was serviced.
+Meanwhile, 30 pounds of R-12, 242 pounds of R-22, 3 pounds of R-134A, 32 pounds of R-401A, and 91 pounds of R-410 leaked from refrigeration and air conditioning equipment on site.
 These leaks were subsequently reported as emissions in the Annual Emissions Statement transmitted to NYSDEC.

 Halon: Halon 1211 and 1301 are extremely efficient fire suppressants, but are being phased out due to their effect on the earth's ozone layer.

 In 1998, the Laboratory purchased equipment to comply with the halon recovery and recycling requirements of the CAA, 40 CFR 82 Subpart H. When portable fire extinguishers or fixed systems are removed from service and when halon cylinders are periodically tested, Laboratory technicians use halon recovery and recycling devices to comply with CAA provisions.
 Halon recovered from excessed systems is stored for reuse by BNL or shipped to the Department of Defense Ozone Depleting Substances Reserve.